 Of course we all want to do well and the easiest way to move beyond the pressure we put ourselves under is actually to accept that we want to do well.
 To quote Eckhart Tolle “whatever we accept we move beyond.”So just accept you would like to perform, this enables you to let it go and just focus on the game, one ball at a time.

 In cricket, as in life, there will always be things that we can’t change.
 There is never any point resisting or complaining about those things.
 That is just wasted energy and will not help you focus or be calm.
 All those things like; the condition of the pitch, the fact that you may be facing scary bowlers or bowling to good batsman, the fact that there is always pressure to score or take wickets, the fact that you might feel a little unwell today,the fact that the other team gives lots of flak, whatever it is, there is nothing you can do about any of those things so just let them be.
 You may need to adjust your game or be a bit more gentle on yourself if the pitch is terrible, but don’t waste energy complaining about something that is unchangeable.Accept what is, take a breath and focus.

 Accept your failures and mistakes

 Like the rest of us, you will have failures, make mistakes and have successes, this is life.
 Failure and mistakes are simply learning opportunities they are never a reason to judge ourselves.
-I’m sure your coach will have something to say to you about what you could have done differently just listen and take it on board.
-However when you get home or have some time alone spend 10 minutes meditating and then tune in.
-Just check ” did I accept my fear, was I being myself doing it my way,was I making sure I didn’t withdraw but rather going for my shots or the ball, was I aiming to make any changes compassionately , was I accepting what I couldn’t change, was I letting go of putting pressure on myself?”
+When you get home after the game spend 10 minutes meditating and then tune in.
+Just check ” did I accept my fear, was I being myself doing it my way, was I making sure I didn’t withdraw but rather going for my shots or the ball, was I aiming to make any changes compassionately , was I accepting what I couldn’t change, was I letting go of putting pressure on myself?”
 If you keep practicing doing this and practice being present it will help you in your sport and it will help you in life also.